fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleDefinition.md

 ```

 ### -Custom
-If specified, only displays the custom created roles in the directory.
+Indicates that the cmdlet displays the custom created roles in the directory.

 ```yaml
 Type: SwitchParameter